 - Who is Maverick and Who is Goose?: I’m talking about who takes the lead and who is in the co-pilot seat on various financial roles in the household.
 Like, who takes care of bill payment, and who does tax preparation?
 Who shops for insurance quotes, and who manages all those important financial documents you didn’t end up recycling during your Konmari papers cleanout?
 It should be noted that one person takes the lead, but the other person still needs to be informed + play a supporting role.

-- What are Each of Your Money Values?: Money is a means for us to express our values as human beings.
+- What are Each of Your Money Values and Financial Priorities?: Money is a means for us to express our values as human beings.
 It’s not the only means, but it’s one of the stronger ones.
 So, it’s important to know what each of you guys value, and then decide on some couple money values – that way figuring out how to spend your money and save it will be easier to do.

 You might be thinking it’s going well, but your partner may have some issues they’d like to bring up (we’ve had financial friction in our own marriage, but working through these marriage money issues has only made our union – financial and otherwise – much stronger).